fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

 The goal is to produce a graph of power consumption per layer. (*WIP SD-57*)

-The power measurement and inference process have been tested on the Jetson Orin Nano.
+The power measurement and inference process have been tested on the Jetson Orion Nano Development Kit.

+## Approach

+We will implement two processes:

+1. A power logging process that continuously records power consumption with timestamps.

+2. An inference process that timestamps and logs execution times for each layer.

+By aligning these timestamps, we can map power usage to each layer's execution time, enabling precise measurement of power consumed per layer.
+To refine accuracy, we will repeat this process n times, calculating the average power consumption per layer.
+This approach is inspired by the profiling paper.

 ## Getting Started